RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

    alias pub='cd /pub/panteater'
    export MYPUB=/pub/panteater

-The following script can be used to verify that the defined alias :tt:`pub` and environment variable :tt:`MYPUB` are accessible in Slurm job:
+The following Slurm submit script can be used to verify that the defined alias :tt:`pub` and environment variable :tt:`MYPUB` are accessible in Slurm jobs:

 .. centered:: File alias.sub